 Where people get in trouble is inflating their lifestyles faster than their income inflates.
 We all know people with high incomes who never seem to be able to get ahead.
 Hopefully Ocasio-Cortez doesn’t let her newfound power, income, and fame disrupt her frugal ways.

 If you want to grow your net worth, you must diligently track your finances.
-Use a free financial tool like Personal Capital to track your cash flow, analyze your investments for excessive fees, manage your net worth, and plan for your retirement future all for free.
+Use a free financial tool like Personal Capital to track your cash flow.
+All analyze your investments for excessive fees while managing your net worth.
+Your net worth may not grow as quickly as AOC’s net worth, but it will grow.

 The younger generation like Ocasia-Cortez have leveraged technology to their advantage, so should all of us.
 I’ve tracked my net worth with Personal Capital since 2012 and have seen my net worth more than quadruple since.

-Don’t be like the typical American who wings it with their finances and wakes up 10 years later wondering where their money went.
+Don’t be like the typical American who wings it with their finances.
+They wake up 10 years later wondering where their money went.
 Take charge of your finances because nobody cares more about your money than you.
+Alexandria Ocasio-Cortez’s net worth will grow over time.
+So should yours!

 About the Author: Sam started Financial Samurai in 2009 as a way to make sense of the financial crisis.
 He proceeded to spend the next 13 years after attending The College of William & Mary and UC Berkeley for b-school working at Goldman Sachs and Credit Suisse.
 He owns properties in San Francisco, Lake Tahoe, and Honolulu.

-In 2012, Sam was able to retire at the age of 34 largely due to his investments that now generate roughly $220,000 a year in passive income.
+In 2012, Sam was able to retire at the age of 34 largely thanks to his investments.
+They currently generate roughly $300,000 a year in passive income.
 He spends time playing tennis, taking care of family, and writing online to help others achieve financial freedom.